shivharis/turtlebot3_wiki/docs/source/applications.rst

  cd ~/catkin_ws && catkin_make

+TurtleBot Follower Demo
+-----------------------

 ..
-NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.
-..
 NOTE:: Turtlebot Follower Demo requires scikit-learn, NumPy and ScyPy packages.
 Instructions for installing are found in http://scikit-learn.org/stable/install.html
-..
-NOTE:: The turtlebot3_panorama demo uses pano_ros for taking snapshots and stitching them together to create panorama pictures.
-..
-NOTE:: Panorama Demo requires to have Raspicam package installed.
-Instructions for installing this package can be found in https://github.com/UbiquityRobotics/raspicam_node
-..
-NOTE:: Panorama Demo requires to have OpenCV and cvbridge package.
-Instructions for installing OpenCV are found in http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html

-TurtleBot Follower Demo
------------------------

 The robot follower demo was implemented using only HLS-LFCD LDS, a classification algorithm is used based on previous fitting with samples of person and obstacles positions to take actions.
 It follows someone in front of the robot inside the 1 meter range and 120 degrees.

 [``Remote PC``] Move to turtlebot3_follower source directory